iterative/dvc.org/content/docs/tutorials/get-started/data-versioning.md

 DVC stores information about the added file in a special _DVC-file_ named `data/data.xml.dvc`, a small text file with a human-readable [format](/doc/user-guide/dvc-file-format).
-This also causes Git to ignore the added data, so that this version of the repository can be safely committed with
-Git:
+This metafile can committed with Git instead, as a placeholder for the original data (which is added to `.gitignore`):

 ```dvc
 $ git add data/.gitignore data/data.xml.dvc